-Essentially, this is done via the name servers functionality of the domain you have bought.
-Somewhere in the management of the domain you have bought you will find a way to specify what is called the nameservers for the domain.
+Essentially, this is done via the name server functionality of the domain you have bought.
+Within the domain dashboard there should be an option called Name Servers or Manage DNS.
+It is here you will need to specify the nameservers for the domain.

-There are some users who won't be running just a single website on their hosting.
+Some users won't be running just a single website on their hosting.

 Particularly if you are a web designer or an agency, you're probably going to need plenty of storage.
 Many hosting accounts will offer an unlimited amount of storage, however it all depends on the actual hosting account you go for.

-Many times, you will be able to find hosting companies who can provide you with account with unlimited storage.
-You should compare and contrast and see what suits your needs before you make an ultimate decision.
-Particularly if you are an agency, you wouldn't want to transfer tens or hundres of sites, so consider carefully before you make a final decision.
+Many times, you will be able to find hosting companies who can provide you with an account with "unlimited storage".
+You should compare and contrast and see what suits your needs before you make the ultimate decision.
+Particularly if you are an agency, you wouldn't want to transfer tens or hundreds of sites, so consider carefully before you make a final decision.

-You can do this, either by accessing your server via an FTP program and uploading the zip file you have just downloaded.
+Alternatively, you can do this by accessing your server via an FTP program and uploading the zip file you have just downloaded.

-This should provide you with an easy way to upload the zip file to the root folder of your hosting package.
-Make sure you upload the file to the public_html folder (there might be other folders).
+Make sure you upload the file to the public_html folder as there might be other folders.
 If you want your WordPress website to live in www.yourdomain.com upload the file to public_html.

 6. Prepare the (MySQL) database for your new WordPress installation

-It also stores most configuration and setup information here, including settings, which plugins are installed, their configuration, pages, orders, oor anything else which your site requires to function.
+The database also stores configuration and setup information, including settings, which plugins are installed, their configuration, pages, orders, or anything else that your site requires to function.

-Using the control panel of your websites hosting package, you should be able to create a database, together with a username and password for this database.
-If your host is using CPanel, and use the function MySQL database, creating the database and the user are done as seperate steps:
+Using the control panel of your websites’ hosting package, you should be able to create a database together with a username and password.

-If you want a slightly easier way, you probably should use the MySQL Database Wizard which allows you to create the database, user and give the user access to the database you have created in a number of steps after each other.
-Make sure you take note of the
+If you want the easier way, you probably should use the MySQL Database Wizard which allows you to create the database, user and give the user access to the database you have created in a number of steps after each other.

 - Name of the MySQL database